The Darkness (character): Jackie Estacado

-When he turned 21, his dark powers awakened, and he learned of his evil heritage.
-Jackie spent much of his time escaping from or fighting the Angelus, Sonatine, and the Brotherhood of the Darkness.
-Jackie tried to quit the mob, but Frankie kidnapped and killed Jenny, a childhood friend of Jackie's.
-Jackie, in a warehouse showdown with Franchetti's crew, blew up the warehouse, killing Frankie and burning Jackie alive.

-Jackie spent two days afterward wandering around Hell while searching for Jenny until the former priest Tom Judge, bearer of another artifact called "the Rapture", came and gave him hope, a gift that allows men to exit Hell.
-Jackie's body was then reconstructed by the Darkness.
+When he turns 21, his dark powers awaken and he learns of his evil heritage.
+Jackie spend much of his time escaping from or fighting the Angelus and the Brotherhood of the Darkness.
+Jackie tries to quit the mob and Frankie kidnaps and kills Jenny.
+Jackie blows up a warehouse with Franchetti's crew in it, killing Frankie and burning himself alive.
+Jackie spends two days wandering around Hell searching for Jenny until the former priest Tom Judge, bearer of an artifact called "the Rapture," comes and gives him hope, allowing him to exit Hell.
+Jackie's body is then reconstructed by the Darkness.

-Jackie returned to find the Franchetti mob taken over by Frankie's cousin, Paulie.
-Paulie was able to discover Jackie's secret, and Paulie blackmailed Jackie into doing hits for him.
-Along the way, Jackie learned how to construct a gun out of the Darkness.
-Later, Jackie turns on Paulie and takes control of the Franchetti family, eventually taking on the Triads, and fighting the Russian Mafia in Atlantic City, where he is seduced by a woman created by his own unconscious.
+Jackie returns to find the Franchetti mob taken over by Frankie's cousin, Paulie.
+Paulie discovers Jackie's secret and blackmails Jackie into doing hits for him.
+Jackie turns on Paulie and takes control of the Franchetti family, fighting the Russian mafia in Atlantic City, where he is seduced by a woman created by his own unconscious.
 Siding with the Magdalena (the bearer of another artifact, the Spear of Destiny), he confronts the Angelus.

-After a devastating attack of the Angelus army on the Franchetti family, Jackie learns from an Angelus warrior, that detective Sara Pezzini, former bearer of the Witchblade, is pregnant and that he is the father of the unborn baby.
-The reason is that the Darkness, getting tired of the truce between the Light and the Darkness, mind-controlling Jackie to unknowingly having sex with Sara while she was in coma, using him in a way that he does not die fathering the baby.
-Calculating "whoever has the baby, wins the war", the Angelus tries to get the baby.
-Jackie and Danielle Baptiste, the new bearer of the Witchblade, defend Sara from an attack of the Angelus army and get her to a safe house in a cavern.
-The Angelus army attacks again, defeats Jackie and the Magdalena, but they buy Sara and Dani enough time to complete the birth of Saras daughter.
-Sara dies in the process, but her daughter (or the Witchblade) brings her to life again, giving her half of the power of the Witchblade, Dani keeping the other half.
-The Angelus defeats Sara and Dani, but is vanquished by the Baby.
+After an attack by the Angelus's army on the Franchetti family, Jackie learns from an Angelus warrior that detective Sara Pezzini, former bearer of the Witchblade, is pregnant and that he is the father of the unborn baby.
+The Darkness, tired of the truce between the Light and the Darkness, had mind-controlled Jackie to have sex with Sara while she was in coma.
+The Angelus tries to get the baby to win the war.
+Jackie and Danielle Baptiste, the new bearer of the Witchblade, defend Sara from an attack by the Angelus's army and get her to a safe house in a cavern.
+The Angelus army attacks again, defeating Jackie and the Magdalena, but they buy Sara enough time to give birth.
+Sara dies in the process, but her daughter's power brings her to life again, giving her half of the power of the Witchblade, Dani keeping the other half.
+The Angelus defeats Sara and Dani, but is vanquished by the baby.
 Sara names her daughter Hope.